Fordham Forward FAQs for Faculty

 What should I do upon learning that a student has been diagnosed with COVID-19?

 Anyone who has tested positive for COVID-19 will be required to self-isolate for an amount of time prescribed by the NYS Department of Health or their physician.
-In coordination with the NYC and NYS contact tracing programs, Fordham will implement a digital contact tracing tool to assist personnel in the notification of members of the Fordham community who have been exposed to an individual who has tested positive while on campus.
+In coordination with the NYC and NYS contact tracing programs, Fordham will implement its contact tracing program to assist personnel in the notification of members of the Fordham community who have been exposed to an individual who has tested positive while on campus.
 Close contacts to the infected individual will be directed to quarantine themselves so as to prevent further spread.

 Please share that information with the relevant class dean and Dean of Student Support and Success.
 In some cases, these are students with whom we have worked and we may be aware of the larger context, or other faculty may have shared similar information.
 The deans will follow up with the student by email and/or by phone.
 They may also contact other faculty who have the student in class, to see if there’s a larger pattern.
 As needed, they will work with the Office of the Dean of Students on further outreach (which may include contacting family members) and referrals to CPS or other offices at the university.